port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ### Filter the dropdown's available options based on a property

-This example contains a filter that will only display only the envs that are not with role "production".
+This example contains a filter that will only display environment entities whose type is not `production`:

 ```json
 {